thiswillbeyourgithub/save_to_zotero/README.md

 Future plans for save_to_zotero include:

-- **PyPI Installation**: Package the tool for easy installation via pip with `pip install save-to-zotero`
+- **PyPI Publication**: Publish the package on PyPI for easier installation
-- **CLI Tool via entry points**: Create a streamlined command-line interface with proper entry points
 - **Enhanced Metadata Extraction**: Further improve metadata extraction for more accurate bibliographic records
 - **Batch Processing**: Support for processing multiple URLs or PDFs in a single command
 - **Custom PDF Templates**: Allow users to define custom styling for PDF output
-- **Tag Support**: Add ability to apply tags to saved items
 - **Integration with Browser Extensions**: Develop browser extensions to send URLs directly to the tool
 - **Site-specific Handling**: Special handling for common sites like academic journals and news publications
 - **Proxy Support**: Enable use with institutional proxies for accessing paywalled content